State Border Guard Service of Ukraine: History

 Ukrainian border guards are the national successors of the Soviet Border Troops.
 They were formed from the approximately 17,000 Border Troops located in Ukraine in 1991.
 The organization was first titled the "Ukrainian Border Troops", which was later subordinated to the "Ukraine's State Committee for State Border Guarding".

 From 1991 to at least 1993, the new borders with Russia and Belarus were not guarded; the Border Troops were only deployed along the western borders (minus Moldova) and on the Black Sea.
 Another 9,000 personnel were added to the Border Troops at the expense of the Armed Forces of Ukraine, and, by the end of 1993, border posts were established in the north along the Russian and Belarusian borders.
 In 1999, the authorized strength of the force was again increased to 50,000.

 In 2003, new legislation was adopted, and this somewhat changed the legal status of the institution.
 In March 2003, the Border Troops became the State Border Guard Service of Ukraine, and its status was legally changed from 'military formation' to 'special law-enforcement body.'
 The force was legally granted 50,000 personnel, including 8,000 civilian employees.

 On 4 July 2012, a State Border Guard Service Diamond DA42 aircraft failed to make its scheduled radio contact with ground units.
 A Search and rescue mission revealed that the plane had crashed into a wooded mountainous area in Velykyi Bereznyi Raion, killing all 3 crew members on board.
 A further investigation was launched.

+Border Guards at the Belarus–Ukraine border, 2021.

 During The War in Donbas on August 31, 2014, two Sea Guard Zhuk class patrol boats were struck by land-based artillery.
 In June 2, a border base in the outskirts of Luhansk was besieged by a troop of Luhansk People's Republic separatists.
 The Siege of the Luhansk Border Base resulted in 10 wounded Border Guards until they surrendered and withdrew.